Watch A Rhino With The Biggest Horn You’ve Ever Seen Terrify A Sleeping Lion

 Do Lions Hunt Rhinos?

 Lions are large carnivores and need a lot of protein.
 In Africa, they have a wide variety of prey but tend to target medium to large ungulates.
-This would include zebra, impala and buffalo.
+This would include zebra, impala, and buffalo.
 A single lion is able to take down an animal twice their weight but rhinos would be a huge challenge.
 The very largest male lions could reach 600 pounds in weight which is nothing in comparison with a rhino which can reach 5,000 pounds!

 There are some isolated reports of lions attacking rhinos but they were considered to be more of a test of strength and intimidation rather than a serious hunt for prey.
 These confrontations may also be carried out by younger lions who do not have the experience to know better.
-A lion can get very badly hurt or even killed by a charging rhino and so these guys are sensible to run away.
+A lion can get very badly hurt or even killed by a charging rhino so these guys are sensible to run away.

 Lion Buffalo Attack